Communities

 Neat tool!
 Does "(AND search)" mean "will show fonts containing glyphs for ALL of those Unicode codepoints," or something else?

-samcarter‭ wrote about 1 month ago Β· edited about 1 month ago
+samcarter‭ wrote 2 months ago Β· edited 2 months ago

 Yes, by default it will only show fonts which have all the specified glyphs.
 One can use albatross --or a b to search for each glyph individually.